Category:

 • Dynamic contract templates: Standardized templates for faster contract creation.

-• Centralized contract repository: Secure storage with advanced search capabilities.
+• Contract repository: Secure storage with advanced search capabilities.

 • Integrations: Connects with Salesforce, HubSpot, Slack, and other key business tools.